Using A-B Testing in Skills

 How Can I Use A-B Testing?

-Within each of the Skills there is an A-B Testing Tab.
+Within the Fera app, click on the “Learn” tab and then you will see the “A/B Tests” section.
 By default, this will be disabled and Fera will show to 100% of your site’s visitors.
 If you have a lot of data (~>500 orders a month) you can use A-B testing to test the results.
 If you don’t have a lot of orders yet leave this off and we’ll use average numbers for stores your size to calculate results.

 When you navigate to other tabs within any of the Skills you will get a warning.
 This warning is a reminder not to modify or edit the campaign in any way while you have an A-B test running live.
 This is because it can skew your data and make your results invalid or inconclusive.